MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 ms.reviewer:
 ---

-# Process capacity (or legacy Unattended RPA capacity) utilization
+# Process and Unattended RPA capacity utilization (preview)

 > [!IMPORTANT]
 > - The capacity utilization page is in preview.